 We launched Blue Pack Marketing and It's been scaling higher and higher by the day.
 Now we have an awesome team at Blue Pack, with like-minded individuals who attack every day, as hungry as the day before.

-Corey: Prior to starting Blue Pack Marketing with my brother I was working my way of the corporate ladder with the Couche-Tarde (Circle K Convenience/Gas) organization.
+Prior to starting Blue Pack Marketing with my brother I was working my way up the corporate ladder with the Couche-Tarde (Circle K Convenience/Gas) organization.
 I operated as a Director at the age of 28 and controlled up to 3 states over 150 stores/2,000 employees during my tenure.

 The corporate world while rewarding and exciting simply wasn't one for me.
 My brother Keegan and I had started 3-4 smaller ventures prior to creating Blue Pack Marketing; 2 of which were very successful so we knew we worked well together.